sergeishere/Processor/README.md

-# DynamicProcess
+# Processor

-DynamicProcess is a simple struct powered by `@dynamicMemberLookup` and `@dynamicCallable` attributes which makes it easier to work with a Process class from a swift code.
+Processor is a simple swift package powered by `@dynamicMemberLookup` and `@dynamicCallable` attributes which makes it easier to work with a Process class from a swift code.

 ``` swift
 // Before